Bayu-Undan, Timor Sea, Australia

 Bayu was discovered in early 1995, when the Bayu-1 well intersected a 155m gas condensate column, at a depth of 897m.

-In July 1995, Undan was discovered 10km north-west of Bayu, where a 139m gross hydrocarbon column tested 1.6 million cubic feet per day of gas and 3,900bbl condensate per day.
-The total recoverable field of reserves is 350-400 million barrels of hydrocarbon liquids and 3.4tcf of gas.
+In July 1995, Undan was discovered 10km north-west of Bayu, where a 139m gross hydrocarbon column tested 1.6 million cubic feet a day of gas and 3,900bbl condensate a day.
+The total recoverable field of reserves ranges between 350 and 400 million barrels of hydrocarbon liquids and 3.4tcf of gas.

 ORGA - Aids to Navigation and Helideck Lighting Packages